SunOner/sunone_aimbot/README.md

 - mouse_fov_width  `int`: The current horizontal value of the viewing angle in the game.
 - mouse_fov_height  `int`: The current vertical value of the viewing angle in the game.
 - mouse_lock_target `bool`: True: Press once to permanently aim at the target, press again to turn off the aiming.
 False: Hold down the button to constantly aim at the target.
-- mouse_auto_shoot `bool`: Automatic shooting.
-(For some games need [arduino](https://github.com/SunOner/HID_Arduino)).
 - mouse_auto_aim `bool`: Automatic targeting.
 - mouse_ghub `bool`: Uses Logitech GHUB exploit for mouse movement.
 If the value is False, native win32 library is used for movement.

+### Shooting:
+- auto_shoot `bool`: Automatic shooting.
+(For some games need [arduino](https://github.com/SunOner/HID_Arduino)).
-- mouse_triggerbot `bool`: Automatic shooting at a target if it is in the scope, requires the `mouse_auto_shoot` option enabled, and aiming will also be automatically turned off.
+- triggerbot `bool`: Automatic shooting at a target if it is in the scope, requires the `mouse_auto_shoot` option enabled, and aiming will also be automatically turned off.
-- mouse_force_click `bool`: Shooting will be performed even if the sight is not located within the object.
+- force_click `bool`: Shooting will be performed even if the sight is not located within the object.

 ### Arduino:
 - arduino_move `bool`: Sends a command to the arduino to move the mouse.